YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 #### Precise Specification

-Given a class 'TBase', and a class 'TDerived' which is derived from TBase, and TBase defines a virtual or abstract method 'SomeMethod', and there is no class 'TInBetween' such that TDerived is derived from TInBetween, and TInBetween is derived from TBase, and TInBetween provides a non-explicit override of SomeMethod which marks SomeMethod as sealed .
+Given a class 'TBase', and a class 'TDerived' which is derived from TBase, and TBase declares a virtual or abstract method 'SomeMethod', or overrides a virtual or abstract method 'SomeMethod' without marking it as sealed.

 Then TDerived may define an ExplicitMethodOverride